zeh/key-action-binder-as3/README.md

 # KeyActionBinder

-KeyActionBinder tries to provide universal game input control for both keyboard and game controllers in Adobe AIR.
+KeyActionBinder tries to provide universal game input control for both keyboard and game controllers in Adobe AIR, independent of the game engine used or the hardware platform it is running in.

 While Adobe Flash already provides all the means for using keyboard and game input (via [KeyboardEvent](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/events/KeyboardEvent.html) and [GameInput](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/ui/GameInput.html)), KeyActionBinder tries to abstract those classes behind a straightforward, higher-level interface.
 It is meant to be simple but powerful, while solving some of the most common pitfalls involved with player input in AS3 games.